-According to Georgia crash data, there were 947 roadside crashes in 2022.
+According to Georgia crash data and the CODES working definition, there were 947 roadside crashes in 2022.
 The number of roadside deaths, according to the working standardized definition, increases by 26 percent from 30 in 2021 to 38 in 2022.
 In 2022, 2% of all fatal crashes and 0.5% of all serious injury crashes involved a stopped/parked vehicle on the roadside, unintended pedestrian on the roadside, or persons working in work zones.